Travel to Belgium

 First you need to complete your visa application form, then you will need to come to the Embassy with the relevant checklist and all documents in the order of the checklist at your scheduled appointment time.
 Please come to the Embassy 15 minutes early as you will need to register for a visitor pass at the entrance of the building.

 You will need to make a personal appearance if you are 6 years and above.
 Your fingerprints (as from 12 years of age) and facial image (as from 6 years of age) will be captured and stored in the VIS-database for 5 years.
-For more information on this Visa Information System, click here.
+You can find more information on the Visa Information System (VIS), on the website of the European Commission (DG Migration and Home Affairs).

 Lodging your visa application will take approximately 20 minutes.
 If at the time of your application your file is incomplete, you will need to book a new appointment.